Home Gym Setup Under $1000 Singapore: Complete Guide

 QUICK ANSWER: HOME GYM SETUP UNDER $1000 SINGAPORE

-You can build a solid home gym for $800-950 that covers 80% of what you need.
-Focus on adjustable dumbbells ($350), a quality bench ($200), and resistance bands ($50).
-Skip the fancy machines — get versatile equipment that works multiple muscle groups.
+You can build a solid Singapore home gym for around $1,000 SGD that covers 80% of what you need.
+Anchor on adjustable dumbbells, a suspension trainer, and a recovery tool — skip the fancy machines, get versatile equipment that works multiple muscle groups in HDB-sized rooms.

 The Reality of Building a Home Gym in Singapore